 Take a look at their web site for more details, or donate – any money raised on Scilly will benefit Scilly.

-At the moment, we use some oil, electricity and a small amount of bottled gas, to provide hot water, heating and cooking.
-We are very aware of the impact that burning fossil fuels has on the global as well as the local environment, and we are developing long term plans to reduce our fossil fuel usage to zero, by removing reliance on oil and gas, coupled with generating our own electricity on site using solar PV, and sourcing a 100% renewable electricity tariff.
+At the moment, we use some oil to provide hot water, with all our cooking and heating now being electric.
+We are very aware of the impact that burning fossil fuels has on the global as well as the local environment, and we are developing long term plans to reduce our fossil fuel usage to zero.
+Since January 2022 we have removed oil fired heating and hot water from our cottages, removed oil fired heating from the hotel and converted our kitchen from LPG to electric induction cooking.
+We are looking to generate our own electricity on site using solar PV and are now using a 100% renewable electricity tariff.
 It is an ambitious plan, but one we believe in.

 We are fully supporting the Council of the Isles of Scilly Climate Emergency motion from 2019, setting a target that the Council will become carbon neutral by 2030.
 We want to match it.